lue-bird/elm-state-interface/README.md

 ## future

   - 🧩 add more [example projects](https://github.com/lue-bird/elm-state-interface/tree/main/example).
 Would you like to see something specific?
 Or maybe you're motivated to make one yourself 👀
   - 🔋 The web API you miss the most.
-Maybe [notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API), [gamepads](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API) (which currently isn't provided because there's no event API for user input), [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), tab visibility, [MIDI](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API), [speech](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) or [sensors](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs)?
+Maybe [notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API), [gamepads](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API) (which currently isn't provided because there's no event API for user input), [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), [MIDI](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API), [speech](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) or [sensors](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs)?
   - 🗃️ only with help: basic `node` APIs

 If you have knowledge in any of these fields on the js side, have pointers or already